UTSCCSCC01/projectf21-gmt-8-gang/doc/sprint1/sprint1_mark.md

     - 2 marks = full team is present
     - 1 mark = one member is not present
-    - 0 marks = more than one member is not present
+    - 0 marks = more than one member is not present Your Mark: 2

   - Working software (max 2 marks)
     - 8 marks = features presented work flawlessly
     - 1 mark removed for each bug/error identified or for missing records on Jira

+  Features:
+  - About Us
+  - Donate Money
+  - Sign Up
+  - Login
+  - Edit Profile Page + Change Profile Picture
+  Your Mark: 8

   - Presentation (max 2 marks)
     - 2 marks = UI demonstrated is visually appealing and intuitive for users
     - 1 mark = one or more errors identified by the demo TA
     - 0 marks = UI is visually unappealing

+  Feedback:
+  - Very simple clean interface
+  - Button colours with background
+  - Watch out for text size consistency.
+Some of your pages have text of all different sizes which makes it difficult to focus on the contents of the page
+  Your Mark: 1

   - Documentation (max 2 marks)
     - 2 marks = documentation has been created for frontend and backend systems with great detail
     - 1 mark = documentation has been created for frontend and backend systems with some errors
     - 0 marks = documentation has not been created
+  Your Mark: 2

-  Your Mark: __ / 14
+  Your Mark: 13 / 14

 ---

 ## Total Mark

-72 / 90
+85 / 89